clundstedt225/Facing-Worlds-Remake/README.md

 - Programmed using C#

 ##	:stopwatch: Things I would change with more time
+- Add settings for bot count and match parameters
 - Model and texture AI enemies
 - Extend AI behaviour trees
 - Add more weapons